Rachel-Finley/Timeseries_Practice/LSTMs/readme.md

-## Folder for practice with LSTM's for time-series predicitions
+## Folder for practice with LSTM's for time-series forecasting